Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Methodology

-\paragraph{Camera Extrinsics and Synchronization.} An accurate calibration of camera extrinsic and synchronization parameters is crucial when collecting a multi-camera dataset.
-To give an intuition, a synchronization error of just \SI{1}{\milli\second} between the devices will result in a position error of \SI{1}{\milli\meter} for an object moving with a speed of \SI{1}{\meter/\second}.
-We found the synchronization via the host computer's real-time clock to be insufficient.
-Instead, we jointly optimize extrinsic and synchronization parameters by minimizing the average re-projection error of a moving multi-modal marker at the beginning of every recording.
-Hereby, we directly estimate the offset between all device-internal clocks, using the FusionTrack 500 as reference.
-Similarly, we define the FusionTrack 500 as the world coordinate frame $F^W$ and co-register all cameras with this reference frame using a self-designed multi-modal calibration board similar to the work in \cite{liebmann2021spinedepth}.
-According to Figure \ref{fig:transformations}, we denote a transformation from coordinate frame $F^A$ to frame $F^B$ as $T_A^B$.
+An accurate calibration of camera extrinsic and synchronization parameters is crucial when collecting a multi-camera dataset.
+To give an intuition, a synchronization error of \SI{8}{\milli\second} between the devices will result in a position error of \SI{2}{\milli\meter} for a surgical instrument moving with a speed of \SI{0.25}{\meter/\second} relative to the camera.
+We found the synchronization via the host computer's real-time clock to be insufficient due to varying latencies of the devices.
+Instead, we jointly optimize extrinsic and synchronization parameters by minimizing the average re-projection error of a moving multi-modal marker $B$ that can be recognized by the tracking system $W$, the \acp{hmd} $P_i$ and static cameras $K_j$ at the beginning of every recording.
+Hereby, we directly estimate the offset between all device-internal clocks, using the tracking system $W$ as a reference.
+Similarly, we define the tracking system $W$ as the world coordinate frame $F^W$ and co-register all cameras $F^P_i$ and $F^K_j$ with this reference frame using a self-designed multi-modal calibration board $F^B$ similar to the work by \cite{liebmann2021spinedepth}.
+A schematic overview of the calibrated transformations is shown in \cref{fig:transformations}.
+The extrinsic calibration of static and mobile cameras in our setup differs slightly due to the outside-in tracking of the \acp{hmd}, so we provide both variants in the next paragraphs.
+Note that we calibrate the intrinsic parameters of all cameras in a separate step prior to the extrinsic calibration and synchronization using the method by \cite{zhang2000flexible}.
+In the following, we denote a transformation from coordinate frame $F^A$ to frame $F^B$ as $T_A^B$, and omit the indices for cameras $P_i$ and $K_j$ to improve readability.